coderefinery/cmake/_episodes/01-motivation.md

 ## Why are many projects using Makefiles?

-- Why not just writing a script that will compile and link everything?
+Why not just writing a script that will compile and link everything?
-- Discuss with the group
+Discuss with the group.

 ---